|

 How To Wash Clothes When The Power Goes Out

 Today, it’s all about how to wash clothes when the power goes out!
-Yes, I have my emergency washing machine buckets I recently showed you in a post, but I have another option today.
-In order to be prepared for an unforeseen emergency, we can start by learning how to do laundry outside and really love it!
-I can still remember seeing the sheets hanging on the clothesline when I was younger.
+I have my emergency washing machine buckets, which I recently showed you in a post, but I have another option today.
+To be prepared for an unforeseen emergency, we can start by learning how to do laundry outside, and I love it!
+I remember seeing the sheets hanging on the clothesline when I was younger.

-My family had one of those clotheslines with the metal “T” frames spaced about 20 feet apart with braided rope.
-We couldn’t use metal clothesline wires back then because it would leave rust on the clothes.
-This can be a great family experience doing laundry outside, I promise.
-I’ve updated this post because I really want to get the word out about being prepared to wash your clothes by hand, it’s that simple.
+My family had one of those clotheslines with the metal “T” frames spaced about 20 feet apart and braided rope.
+We couldn’t use metal clothesline wires back then because they would rust the clothes.
+I promise that doing laundry outside can be a great family experience.
+I’ve updated this post to get the word out about being prepared to wash your clothes by hand—it’s that simple.

 Were Our Clothes Stiff?

-Growing up, I don’t remember our clothes being stiff (after drying them on the clothesline), but I’m thinking they must have been.
-We didn’t get a clothes dryer until about 1961 when I was in my early teens.
-My mom used good old detergent in a washer and we hung the clothes and sheets outside to dry.
-My family didn’t have a laundry room or closet with a washer and dryer inside.
+Growing up, I don’t remember our clothes being stiff (after drying them on the clothesline), but I think they must have been.
+We didn’t get a clothes dryer until about 1961, when I was in my early teens.
+My mom used good old detergent in a washer, and we hung the clothes and sheets outside to dry.
+My family didn’t have a laundry room or closet with a washer and dryer.

-As I think back, we had very few clothes and that makes me realize it was the cost, but I’m also thinking we wore our clothes more than one day each week.
-We can’t imagine that today, but I am just thinking that was the case years ago.
-I did grow up with a washer and dryer after the time I was about eleven.
-Wow, I’m starting to feel really old right now.
+When I think back, we had very few clothes, which makes me realize it was the cost, but I also think we wore our clothes more than one day each week.
+We can’t imagine that today, but that happened years ago.
+I grew up with a washer and dryer after I was eleven.
+Wow, I’m starting to feel old right now.
 LOL!
+My mom bought a pink washer and dryer set; those were the days.

 How To Wash Clothes

-By now you probably know I want to be prepared for the unexpected.
-This means I need to know how to do my laundry if the power goes out and know that I CAN do it.
-I am happy to report that I found one new option, and I really enjoyed just filling with a hose these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made right here in the USA!
-I used my lead-free hose, just giving you the heads up here.
-They are rust free and odor-free.
+You probably know I want to be prepared for the unexpected by now.
+This means I need to know how to do my laundry if the power goes out and see that I CAN do it.
+I am happy to report that I found one new option, and I enjoyed filling these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made here in the USA with a hose!
+I used my lead-free hose, and I’m just giving you a heads-up.
+They are rust-free and odor-free.
 Lead-Free Hose

 They’re galvanized and ready for me to do laundry outside!
-If the water was shut off I can use some of the water I have stored.
+I could use some of the stored water if the water were shut off.
 It’s called practice makes perfect, right?
-I know I can wash my clothes by hand several different ways and this is another one you may like as well.
+I know I can wash my clothes by hand in several ways, and this is another one you may also like.

 Why I Won’t Use The Bathtub For Laundry

-Now you might be thinking why don’t you just use the bathtub to do your laundry?
-Well, if we had water lines or sewer lines severed I don’t want to waste any water.
-If I use two wash tubs or buckets, I can use my detergent and use one for washing clothes and the one for rinsing my clothes.
-If I use about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
+Now, you might be thinking, why don’t you use the bathtub to do your laundry?
+If we had water lines or sewer lines severed, I don’t want to waste any water.
+If I use two wash tubs or buckets, I can use my detergent, one for washing clothes and the other for rinsing my clothes; if I use about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
 My laundry detergent makes very few bubbles because it has zero fillers.

 how to wash clothes